-Along with future development on the South Island, the Phased Redevelopment of Governors Island would fulfill The Trust's mission while ensuring the Island's financial sustainability and meeting the transfer deed requirements.
+Along with future development on the South Island, the Phased Redevelopment of Governors Island The Proposed Project would fulfill The Trust's mission while helping to ensure ing the Island's financial sustainability and meeting the transfer deed requirements.

 G. FRAMEWORK FOR ENVIRONMENTAL REVIEW